garden-io/quickstart-example/README.md

 We have two options to deploy our quickstart example:

-- Make use of our brand new interactive environments that can help you deploy the project a little bit faster. ✅
+- Make use of our brand new interactive environments that can help you deploy the project faster. ✅
-- You can either install the prerequisites in your computer and then follow the steps below. 💻
+- You can also install the prerequisites in your computer and then follow the steps below. 💻

 ### Interactive environments